Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making

 For completeness, we include a proof of this equivalence in Appendix~\ref{appendix:LP}.

 Putting together the pieces above, we now write our policy optimization problem in Eq.~\eqref{eq:opt-problem} as the following linear program:

 Our approach above is a computationally efficient method for finding optimal decision polices.
-In theory, linear programming is (weakly) polynomial in the size of the input: $O(|\mathcal{X}|K + |\mathcal{G}|)$ variables and constraints in our case.
-In practice, using open-source software running on conventional hardware, we find it takes roughly 1--2 seconds to solve random instances of the problem on a state space of size $|\mathcal{X}| = 1,000$ with $|\mathcal{G}| = 10$ groups and $K=5$ treatment arms.\footnote{ We used the Glop linear optimization solver, as implemented in Google OR-Tools (\url{https://developers.google.com/optimization/}). }
+In theory, linear programming is (weakly) polynomial in the size of the input: $O(|\mathcal{X}|K + |\mathcal{G}|L)$ variables and constraints in our case.
+In practice, using open-source software running on conventional hardware, we find it takes approximately 1--2 seconds to solve random instances of the problem on a state space of size $|\mathcal{X}| = 1,000$ with $|\mathcal{G}| = 10$ groups, $K=5$ treatment arms, and $L=1$ parity penalities.\footnote{We used the Glop linear optimization solver, as implemented in Google OR-Tools (\url{https://developers.google.com/optimization/}). }